aspic/libgdx-maps/README.md

 module for libgdx applications.
 It should be easy to switch between OSM back ends (such as openstreetmap.org and mapquest.co.uk).

+## Usage

+### Scene2D

+First of all a MapManager has to be created.
+This is the main class encapsulating the camera, framebuffer object and network logic.
+Next pass this manager to the MapWidget.
+Then add the widget to your stage.

+    ...
+    mapManager = new MapManager(new MapQuestTileFactoryInfo());

+    MapWidget widget = new MapWidget(manager);
+    widget.setSize(stage.getWidth(), stage.getHeight());
+    stage.addActor(widget);
+    ...

+In your render loop, make sure to update the MapManager.

+    public void render() {
+        mapManager.update();
+        // do other render stuff
+    }

+The widget is essentially a Table which makes it easy to add it to other widgets (or to add widgets to the map).

 ## Dependencies

 This project depends on [libgdx](https://github.com/libgdx/).
 You will